-If a display goes blank, try the following procedure to restore at the display.
+If a display goes blank on cranes with program number 14000 FCN 0.043 and newer, try the following procedure to restore a the display.
 Do not return a display to Manitowoc until this procedure has been tried.

-- Press desired display button (4a or 4b) and confirm 1. button (7) at the same time. - Press select buttons (5a and 5b) at the same time to 2. return to the factory default display settings. - Press confirm button.
-3.
+- 1. Press desired display button (4a or 4b) and confirm button (7) at the same time. - 2.
+Press select buttons (5a and 5b) at the same time to return to the factory default display settings. - 3.
+Press confirm button.

-Main Display
+Main GUI Display Format

-The basic components for the main display are the Information screen, Diagnostic screens, Function Mode screens, CAN Bus screen, Camera screens, and Pressure Test and Calibration screens.
+The basic components for the Main GUI display format are the Information screen, Diagnostic screens, Function Mode screens, CAN Bus screen, Camera screens, and Pressure Test and Calibration screens.
 The appearance and function of each screen depends on the screen level.
 Some screen levels show icons and/or data boxes that can be selected to change parameters and/or to enter different screen levels.